Warning: Spoilers Off applies to all Moments pages, so Unmarked spoilers ahead!

 - The flashback regarding Caesar's backstory, after years of wanting to exact revenge on his father for leaving him, he gets saved by him before he could be killed by the Pillar Men's trap.
 The wrenching part about it all?
 His father died without knowing he just saved his son.

-- The Anime recreates both this scene and Caesar's backstory in the same episode.
+- The anime recreates both this scene and Caesar's backstory in the same episode.
 It's depicted fantastically and is every bit as tragic in the manga, especially on how they deliver it.
-"Il Mare Eterno Nella Mia Anima" sums up the tearful emotions of the scene so perfectly it hurts.
+"Il Mare Eterno Nella Mia Anima"note sums up the tearful emotions of the scene so perfectly it hurts.

-- It also makes Joseph's reaction to Caesar's death even worse because you can hear him bawling his goddamn eyes out and howling like someone tore a limb off of him over the death of his rival turned friend as the music starts to drown out all other sound.
+- It also makes Joseph's reaction to Caesar's death even worse because you can hear him bawling his goddamn eyes out and howling like someone tore a limb off of him over the death of his rival-turned close friend, as the music and narration starts to drown out all other sound.

 - After this development, the part in the opening where Joseph does a Skyward Scream while wearing Caesar's bandanna suddenly makes sense; he's yelling out for Caesar.
 Listen here at the 1:18 timestamp.